litchipi/blog/posts/infosec/git_code_audit_viewed_as_rust_programmer.md

 # Detailing some vulnerabilities

-The explanations are *intentionally kept simple*, please refer to the corresponding report section for more informations.
+The explanations are *intentionally kept simple*, please refer to the corresponding report section for more information.
 I'll be focusing on the basics (that should prevent me from saying too many wrong statements), and how these issues could be seen in a program made in Rust.